beegees83/BootstrapPHP/readme.md

-#Bootstrap.php: Hyper-rapid development
+#Bootstrap.php: Hyper-rapid Prototyping

-Spend less time writing HTML and more time developing.
+Spend less time writing HTML and more time prototyping.
 Still working on developing the docs so bare with me.

 ##Carousel Example
 	$slides = array(